pcda18/pcda18.github.io/week-02.md

 - [http://www.gutenberg.org/ebooks/623](http://www.gutenberg.org/ebooks/623)
 - [mirror](https://raw.githubusercontent.com/pcda18/pcda-datasets/master/week-02/pg623.txt)

-First we’ll assign the file’s pathname to the variable `filepath` and create the file stream object we’ll use to read its contents.
+First we’ll assign the file’s pathname to the variable `pathname` and create the file stream object we’ll use to read its contents.
 Open the Python shell and enter the following lines.

 ```
-filepath = "/sharedfolder/pg623.txt"
+pathname = "/sharedfolder/pg623.txt"
-file = open(filepath, encoding='utf8')
+file = open(pathname, encoding='utf8')
 ```

 <!--
-file = open(filepath, encoding='utf8')
+file = open(pathname, encoding='utf8')
 -->

 Then we’ll make an empty list called `swift_lines` and iterate through our file stream using a for loop, adding each line to the list as we go.